MattIPv4/hacktoberfest-data/README.dot.md

 I work on a bunch of things at DigitalOcean, with a great mix of engineering, developer relations and community management.
-And, part of what I get to work on is helping out with Hacktoberfest, including being the lead engineer for the backed that powers the event.
+And, part of what I get to work on is helping out with Hacktoberfest, including being the lead engineer for the backend that powers the event.

 Welcome to my deeper dive on the data and stats for Hacktoberfest {{= data.year }}, expanding on what we already shared in our [recap blog post](https://{{= data.blog }}).